gpozzi/capstone-google-analytics/README.md

 - **Cited**: this dataset has been cited and published on [NYC's open data site](https://data.cityofnewyork.us/Transportation/2016-Green-Taxi-Trip-Data/hvrh-b6nb).

 After checking previously stated bullet points, we can see that the data shows a high level of integrity and credibility.
 We should, however, take into account that 2020's data will be highly impacted by COVID-19, in which we expect to see cab rides severely plummeting because of the fear of infection, widespread adoption of home office throughout Manhattan and lockdowns that restricted citizen's mobility.
+A revision of this analysis should be made to confirm the conclusions made.

 ## 3. PROCESS Phase
 ### Tools used